micro-gl/micro-alloc/README.md

 ### **STD memory**:
 Standard memory resource
 Uses the standard default memory allocations operators techniques present in the system

+### **Allocators**:
+- `Polymorphic_allocator` - goes with memory resources that are written above
+- `std_rebind_allocator` - classic allocator that uses the global new/delete operator
+- `static_linear_allocator` - self-contained static storage with tagged banks and sizes, allocates linearly, similar to the linear memory resource.

 ## Installing `micro{alloc}`
 `micro-alloc` is a headers only library, which gives the following install possibilities: